Ata-Pab/edu-cppw-Parallel_Concurrent_Programming/Notes/1_Parallel_Computing_Architectures.md

 ### Multiple Program, Multiple Data (MPMD)
 - Processors execute different, independent programs simultaneously on different data
-- Often uses a "host" or "manager" node to distribute work to other nodes and then collect results
+- Often uses a `host` or `manager` node to distribute work to other nodes and then collect results
 - Less common than SPMD but useful for certain applications

 # Shared vs. Distributed Memory